What do we mean by a great Software Testing Team?

-The above quote from Author leads us to a discussion on great teams and its characteristics.
-The article stems from experience gained while working for different teams, observation of team members behavior under time pressure coupled with the complex nature of a project.
+The above quote leads us to a discussion on great teams and their characteristics.
+This tutorial stems from the experience gained while working for different teams and observation of the behavior of team members under time pressure coupled with the complex nature of a project.

-This holds good for Software Testing team which finds prominence place in project activities and requires the right mix of people for performing these activities.
+This holds well for the Software Testing team which finds a prominent place in project activities and requires the right mix of people for performing these activities.

 What You Will Learn:

-Is there any solution to this problem.
-The answer is “Yes”/”No” – depends on how the team member aligns himself towards the common goal of the team, not at the cost of suppressing his team members interest but working together with the common understanding of the problem at hand.
+Is there any solution to this problem?
+The answer is Yes and No depending on how the team members align themselves towards the common goal of the team, and not at the cost of suppressing the team members interest, thereby working together with the common understanding of the problem at hand.

-The success also depends on leadership attributes possessed by Test Leads – “Captain of the ship”.
+The success also depends on leadership attributes possessed by the Test Lead – “Captain of the ship”.

-The objective of this article is to help software test engineers or any person who believes in teamwork, to understand the characteristics of the high-performance team and how to cultivate them in their own teams.
+The objective of this tutorial is to help software test engineers or anyone who believes in teamwork, to understand the characteristics of the high-performance team and educate on how to cultivate them in their teams.

-The success of a team, in the long run, doesn’t depend on an individual who is considered “STAR” but does depends on all who form clusters of stars that make a great team.
+The success of a team, in the long run, doesn’t depend on an individual who is considered as the “STAR” but depends on all who form clusters of stars that make a great team.

 Characteristics of Great Software Testing Team

-Does your new team member know the reason he has been selected for the team?
+Does the new team member know the reason for which he has been selected for the team?

 New members of the team are often puzzled about their presence in the team.
 Although you may argue that he/she need not know the purpose and just work on the task assigned to him/her.
-This is an assumption made by many higher management people.
+Many higher management people make this mistake.

-That includes the relevance of his/her job, skills of individuals that could be contributed towards the projects, share common team goal which was defined earlier.
-This does bring great commitment towards the work and hence contributes towards its quality.
+This includes the relevance of his/her job, skills of individuals that could be contributed towards the projects, and shared common team goals defined earlier.
+This indeed brings a great commitment towards the work and hence contributes towards its quality.

-When project complexity increases in terms of tasks and team size, it would not be possible to keep track of individuals tasks by a single leader.
-Hence the solution to this would be assigning Ownership to individuals.
+When project complexity increases in terms of tasks and team size, then it would not be possible to keep track of individual tasks by a single leader.
+Hence the solution to this would be assigning ownership to individuals.

-However, this virtual leadership often act as an impediment rather than a solution if not considered appropriate.
-Mere appointment of an individual as Owner without considering a serious thought of whether he/she could manage their team would not bring the desired result.
+However, this virtual leadership often acts as an impediment rather than a solution if not considered appropriate.
+Mere appointment of an individual as Owner without giving serious thought to whether he/she could manage the team would not bring the desired result.

-Individuals acting as owners should have a mindset which matches leaders mindset and the pride on their part to act as future leaders.
-These are people who could make a difference by carrying along with them their team members and the same people by showing Indifferent attitudes towards their team will disintegrate the team.
+Individuals acting as owners should have a mindset that matches leaders mindset and the pride on their part to act as future leaders.
+These are the people who could make a difference by carrying their team members along with them.
+The same people by showing indifferent attitudes towards their team will disintegrate the team.

-The task of owners is not merely restricted to assigning the task to team members but to understand the task at hand, a situation at much broader perspective and bringing a common level of understanding among their team members.
+The task of the owners is not merely restricted to assigning the task to team members but to understand the task in hand i.e. a situation at a much broader perspective and bringing a common level of understanding among their team members.

-Support their team member at the time of difficulty of handling the task, word of encouragement, correcting their mistakes by not acting as lead but as a peer, acting upon ideas or taking advice for the appropriate situation from experienced members would certainly benefit towards the shared goal.
+Supporting the team member at times of difficulty in handling the task, word of encouragement, correcting their mistakes by not acting as the lead but as a peer, acting upon ideas or taking advice for the appropriate situation from experienced members would certainly benefit towards the shared goal.

-Collaboration and a solid sense of interdependency in a team will defuse blaming behavior and stimulate opportunities for learning and improvement.
+Collaboration and a solid sense of interdependency in the team will defuse blaming behavior and stimulate opportunities for learning and improvement.

-The term-seasoned players indicate the person who has spent a considerable amount of time in the same project or similar kind of work.
+The term Seasoned Player indicates a person who has spent a considerable amount of time on the same project or similar kind of work.
 They are resources who have vast knowledge about the project.
-By channeling their knowledge in the proper way, the entire team could be benefited.
+By channeling their knowledge in a proper way, the entire team could benefit.

-This individual should show an act of diligence towards others works rather than arrogance.
-It is commonly said, “Past success breeds arrogance”.
-They are higher performers who're absence could be felt in a team but it should be not sole criteria as there is an equal chance for others who have a similar caliber to act at this position.
+This individual should show an act of diligence towards others’ work rather than arrogance.
+It is commonly said, that “Past success breeds arrogance”.
+They are high performers whose absence could be felt in a team but it should not be the sole criteria as there is an equal chance for the others who have a similar caliber to act at this position.

 Motivation – Key Factor

-This means each of team member has unique qualities and unique working style.
-This task is rather complex than said for Test Lead since it will bring effort on leaders part to sense the team member’s feeling not only to the task assigned to members but also on the project as the whole.
+This means that each team member has unique qualities and a unique working style.
+This task is more complex than said for the Test Lead since it needs efforts on the leader’s part to sense the team member’s feelings not only towards the task assigned but also about the project as a whole.

-The positive attitude of lead will energies team – This is quoted from experience working for one of a great test team.
-If the leader complains about long working hours or insisting the team members to work with a schedule which is impossible to meet, your team will reflect your attitude.
+The positive attitude of the lead will energize the team – This is quoted from experience working for one of the great test teams.
+If the leader complains about long working hours or insisting the team members to work with a schedule which is impossible to meet, then your team will reflect your attitude.

-He/She is a true leader who in spite of unreasonable schedule instills the confidence among team members to believe in their abilities and at the same time working in the background on his part to justify his team members effort working on unreasonable schedule but bring an extension to this schedule to make his team members job simply.
+A true leader is the who in spite of unreasonable schedule instills the confidence among team members to believe in their abilities and at the same time works in the background to justify his team members working on unreasonable schedule and bring an extension to this schedule to make his team members job simple.

 Everyone likes to be recognized for his/her work.
-When an individual is awarded for his/her work, the responsibility of team lead should bring reason for individual recognition in front of others.
+When an individual is awarded for his/her work, the responsibility of the team lead should bring the reason for individual recognition in front of others.

-The team lead decision for this kind of task should be impartial.
-This does bring great respect for the awarded individual by members of the team.
-They would be acting on similar grounds and ultimately team benefits from their collective response.
+The team lead’s decision for this kind of task should be impartial.
+This does bring great respect for the awarded individual by the members of the team.
+They will be acting on similar grounds and ultimately the team will benefit from their collective response.

-It is often seen that roles and responsibilities for the members are defined and assessment is done at the end of the project.
-Agreed that it is a formal process.
-But informal talks like One – One basis adds to this formal process as well.
+It is often noted that roles and responsibilities of the members are defined in the beginning and assessment is done at the end of the project.
+Agreed that this is a formal process.
+But informal discussions on a one-on-one basis add to this formal process.

-These informal meeting should address issues at present whom members won’t feel like conveying during the group meeting, future opportunities for members, identifying future leaders/owners of the team and equally acting on issues at hand after feedback from team members.
+These informal meetings should address current issues for which the members won’t feel like conveying during the group meeting, future opportunities for members, identifying future leaders/owners of the team and acting on issues at hand after feedback from the team members.

-Timely and appropriately delivered feedback can make the difference between a team that hides mistakes and a team that sees mistakes as opportunities.
-The responsibility for poor performance is usually a function of the team structure rather than individual incompetence; yet, it is individuals who are sent to training programs for fixing.
+Delivering appropriate feedback on time can make the difference between a team that hides mistakes and a team that sees mistakes as opportunities.
+The responsibility for poor performance is usually a function of the team structure rather than individual incompetence; yet, it is the individuals who are sent to training programs to fix it.

-If team members feel like they are pitted against one another to compete for rewards and recognition, they will withhold information that might be useful to the greater team.
-When a team has problems, the effective team leader will focus on the team’s structure before focusing on individuals.
+If team members feel like they are pitted against one another to compete for rewards and recognition, then they will withhold information that might be useful to a greater team.
+When a team has problems, then an effective team leader will focus on the team’s structure before focusing on individuals.

 “Don’t tell people how to do things, tell them what to do and let them surprise you with their results.” – George Patton

 There are plenty of things to be considered while building a successful team.
-The key words – Unity, Trust, Respect for others opinion and acting without fear are ingredients for the great test team, in general for any successful team.
+Key terms like Unity, Trust, Respect for others opinion and acting without fear are the ingredients for a great test team and in general for any successful team.

-About the author: Sharath R. Bhat is a Software Test Engineer at Torry Harris Business solutions, Bangalore and has more than three years experience in Software Testing.
-An ISEB/ISTQB Certified Test Engineer and worked in Telecom, Finance and Healthcare domains.
-Areas on technical expertise include testing Web Applications, Client-Server, Data Warehousing and Middleware applications built using “Kabira”.
+About the Author: Sharath R. Bhat is a Software Test Engineer at Torry Harris Business Solutions, Bangalore with more than three years of experience in Software Testing.
+An ISEB/ISTQB Certified Test Engineer who has worked in Telecom, Finance and Healthcare domains.
+Areas of technical expertise include testing Web Applications, Client-Server, Data Warehousing and Middleware applications built using “Kabira”.

-Great software testing articles in your inbox!
+Great Software Testing articles are on their way to your inbox!
 Just click here to get the articles via email.